imShakil/BloodBank/README.md

-### About
+# About
 “Blood Point” is an android application to collect or donate blood easily.
 Users who have an android phone & active internet connection can contact and start searching for a donor easily through this application.
-The purpose of this application is to help people belonging to rural areas .
+The purpose of this application is to help people belonging to rural areas.

-### Features
+# Features
 Easy contact between blood donor and blood recipient through this android application.<br>
 Included:
 - User Database